bgandon/killbill-simple-tax-plugin/README.md

 Upcoming improvements
 ---------------------

-1. Implement conditional taxes, based on account country
-2. Allow editing the VAT numbers attached to accounts
+1. Allow editing the tax codes of invoice items
-3. Have the precision of tax amounts depend on the currency used
+2. Have the precision of tax amounts depend on the currency used
-4. Have i18n for tax items descriptions
+3. Have i18n for tax items descriptions

 Building and Installing